How Could the Price of Remdesivir Impact Medicare Spending for COVID-19 Patients?

 What Are the Implications of the Price of Remdesivir?

-The potential direct impact of remdesivir for Medicare, at least in the short term, is limited to spending under traditional Medicare, which covers two-thirds of Medicare beneficiaries.
+The direct cost impact of remdesivir for Medicare, at least in the short term, is limited to spending under traditional Medicare, which covers two-thirds of Medicare beneficiaries.
 The other one-third of beneficiaries are enrolled in Medicare Advantage plans, which receive capitated payments from the federal government to provide all services covered under Parts A. Medicare Advantage plans negotiate prices directly with providers and the amount of those payments will not change in the near term to account for a newly approved medicine.
 There is some evidence that Medicare Advantage plans typically pay rates that are similar to payments under traditional Medicare.
 If Medicare rates per DRG increase under traditional Medicare, they may do the same under Medicare Advantage.
-Further, if the cost of remdesivir results in higher per capita Medicare expenditures under traditional Medicare, Medicare spending for Medicare Advantage plans could rise.

-Uncertainty around the price of remdesivir is only one side of the total Medicare spending equation.
-There is also great uncertainty about quantity, i.e., how many Medicare patients will use the drug once the donated doses run out?
+The price of remdesivir is only one side of the total Medicare spending equation.
+There is also great uncertainty about quantity, i.e., how many Medicare patients will receive the drug?
 Quantity depends on several factors that cannot yet be measured or known precisely, including how widely the coronavirus continues to spread, how many beneficiaries are infected and become seriously ill enough to require hospitalization, which types of patients receive the drug, duration of treatment, and whether treatment protocols change in the future in a way that modifies who gets the drug, in which setting, and how much is used.